uo-ec607/lectures/07-web-apis/07-web-apis.md

 #### 2) Set an environment variable that persist across R sessions

-The trick to setting an R environment variable that is available across sessions is to add it to a special file call `.Renviron`.
-This is a text file that lives on your home directory, which R reads automatically upon startup.
+The trick to setting an R environment variable that is available across sessions is to add it to a special file called `~/.Renviron`.
+This is a text file that lives on your home directory --- note the `~/` path --- which R automatically reads upon startup.
 Because `~/.Renviron` is just a text file, you can edit it with whatever is your preferred text editor.
 However, you may need to create it first if it doesn't exist.
 A convenient way to do all of this from RStudio is with the `usethis::edit_r_environ()` function.
 You will need to run the next few lines interactively:

 ```r